Are you working with families affected by a natural disaster? If so, these videos are here to help!

 About the disaster videos project

-According to National Oceanic and Atmospheric Administration (NOAA), "From 2020–2021, there were 42 weather/climate disaster events with losses exceeding $1 billion (CPI-Adjusted) each to affect the United States.
+According to the National Oceanic and Atmospheric Administration (NOAA), "From 2020–2021, there were 42 weather/climate disaster events with losses exceeding $1 billion (CPI-Adjusted) each to affect the United States.
 These events included 2 drought events, 2 flooding events, 24 severe storm events, 11 tropical cyclone events, 2 wildfire events and 1 winter storm event.”

 Explore how this video series can be used to help prepare for disaster BEFORE it strikes.
 This Hibbing Public Access video features Extension educator Lori Hendrickson.
 Watch it now: Before it Happens: Financial Recovery After Disaster Video